 Wine & Science

 Wine & Science (Vin & Videnskab) was established in 2010 by the Natural History Museum of Denmark, where scientific lectures given by some of the world’s most prominent researchers are combined with a glass of wine.
-This year, Professor Dorthe Berntsen, who is head of center at the DNRF’s CON AMORE, Aarhus University, held a lecture on the brain and how we reminisce and understand ourselves.
+In 2019, Professor Dorthe Berntsen, who is head of center at the DNRF’s CON AMORE, Aarhus University, held a lecture on the brain and how we reminisce and understand ourselves.